 Medicare Coverage for Lung Cancer Screening Frequently Asked Questions

 On February 5, 2015, the Centers for Medicare and Medicaid Services (Medicare) issued its final decision about coverage of low-dose CT (LDCT) lung cancer screening.
-Coverage begins immediately.
+Coverage began immediately.

-Below are some of the frequently asked questions about Medicare's recent announcement:
+Below are some of the frequently asked questions about Medicare coverage for lung cancer screening:

 Which Medicare patients are eligible for lung cancer screening under this proposal?

-Medicare has decided that there is sufficient evidence to cover annual LDCT lung cancer screening coverage among Medicare beneficiaries considered high risk.2
+Medicare has decided that there is sufficient evidence to cover annual low-dose CT lung cancer screening coverage among Medicare beneficiaries considered high risk.2

 - Age 55-77 years